DETAILED ACTION

 Greyscale

-Ziegler does not disclose the bracket, (1) wherein the retainer includes lateral recesses formed along each of the first lateral edge and the second lateral edge; (2) wherein the coupler includes: a first connecting rib extending from the front surface and coupled along the top side; and a second connecting rib spaced from the first connecting rib and extending from the front surface along the bottom side and parallel to the first connecting rib.
+Ziegler does not disclose the bracket, (1) wherein the retainer includes a first lateral recess formed along the first lateral edge and a second lateral recess formed along the second lateral edge; (2) wherein the retainers includes a passage extending from the front surface to a rear surface of the retainer, wherein the passage is aligned with the coupler and defines a height, the height extending from the top side of the coupler to at least the bottom side of the coupler; (3) wherein the coupler includes: a first connecting rib extending from the front surface and coupled along the top side; and a second connecting rib spaced from the first connecting rib and extending from the front surface along the bottom side and substantially parallel to the first connecting rib.

-With respect to the missing limitations (1) above, Blankenship teaches a bracket (10, fig 1) for a display unit (50, fig 1), the bracket comprising: a retainer (15, 16, 18, fig 1) operable to selectively interface with the display unit (see Figure 1) and including (i) a front surface (12a, fig 3, see annotation) defining a width of the retainer extending from a first lateral edge (12b, fig 3, see annotation) to a second lateral edge (12c, fig 3, see annotation) and (ii) lateral recesses (12d, 12e, fig 3, see annotation) formed along each of the first lateral edge and the second lateral edge (see Figures 1-4).
+With respect to the missing limitations (1) above, Blankenship teaches a bracket (10, fig 1) for a display unit (50, fig 1), the bracket comprising: a retainer (15, 16, 18, fig 1) operable to selectively interface with the display unit (see Figure 1) and including (i) a front surface (12a, fig 3, see annotation) defining a width of the retainer, the width extending from a first lateral edge (12b, fig 3, see annotation) of the retainer to a second lateral edge (12c, fig 3, see annotation) of the retainer and (ii) a first lateral recess (12d, fig 3, see annotation) formed along the first lateral edge and a second lateral recess (12e, fig 3, see annotation) formed along the second lateral edge (see Figures 1-4).

 PNG